paoga87/docs-1/EducationalAssignments/ABStoragePartOne.md

  * command line errors:

-**files are missing:** In the above command line call, you must have `repy.py`, restrictions.default, encasementlib.r2py, the security layer and the program you want to run in the current working directory.
+**files are missing:** In the above command line call, you must have `repy.py`, encasementlib.r2py, the security layer and the program you want to run in the current working directory.
 If any or all of the above files are not in that directory then you will not be able to run repy files.